Wakoma/OfflineAI/README.md

 ##  Benefits of/Reasons for Doing Local/Offline ML

-- Resilience: Offline systems are less vulnerable to internet outages and disruptions, ensuring continued functionality in unpredictable environments.
+- Resilience: Offline machine learning tools are less vulnerable to internet outages and disruptions, ensuring continued functionality in unpredictable environments.
 - Data Privacy:  Processing data locally reduces reliance on cloud services, enhancing privacy and data security
 - Reduced costs: Eliminating the need for constant internet access and potential cloud computing fees can significantly reduce costs